Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups: Higgs correspondence in positive characteristic

-Note that $(E,\theta)$ of a tuple in the category is indeed periodic.
+It is said to be periodic of period $f$ (or $f$-periodic) if the integer $e$ in above is zero.
+The $(E_i,\theta_i)$s (resp. $(H_i,\nabla_i)$s) are called the Higgs (resp. de-Rham) terms of the flow.
+A Higgs module $(E,\theta)$ over $X_1$ is said to be (pre)periodic if there exists a (pre)periodic Higgs-de Rham flow with the leading Higgs term $(E,\theta)$. \end{definition} One may complete a preperiodic Higgs-de Rham flow over $X_1$ into a Higgs-de Rham flow in a natural way: note that the isomorphism $\phi$ induces the isomorphism and therefore one obtains naturally the filtration $Fil_{e+f}$ on $C_1^{-1}(E_{e+f},\theta_{e+f})$ by pulling back $Fil_{e}$ via the isomorphism.
+Then continue successively.\\

+This section aims to establish the Higgs correspondence between the category of periodic Higgs-de Rham flows over $X_1$ and the category of strict $p$-torsion Fontaine modules with extra endomorphism structure.
+Let us introduce the category $HDF_{w,f}(X_2/W_2)$ as follows : its object is given by a periodic Higgs-de Rham flow $(E,\theta,Fil_0,Fil_1,\cdots,Fil_{f-1},\phi)$ over $X_1$ such that each filtration $Fil_i$ is of level $\leq w$.
+Note that $(E,\theta)$ in a periodic Higgs-de Rham must be a graded Higgs module.
 A morphism between two objects is a morphism of graded Higgs modules respecting the additional structures.
-As an illustration, we explain a morphism in the category $HDF_{1}$ in detail: let $(E_i,\theta_i,Fil_i,\phi_i), i=1,2$ be two objects and a morphism.
-By the functoriality of $C_1^{-1}$, the morphism $f$ of Higgs modules induces a morphism of flat modules: It is required to be compatible with the filtrations, and the induced morphism of Higgs modules is required to be compatible with $\phi$s, that is, there is a commutative diagram
+As an illustration, we explain a morphism in the category $HDF_{w,1}(X_2/W_2)$ of one-periodic Higgs-de Rham flow in detail.
+Let $(E_i,\theta_i,Fil_i,\phi_i), i=1,2$ be two objects in the category.
+Then a morphism is given by a morphism of graded Higgs modules